 The economic status of today's older Americans is greatly improved from the days when the Poor House loomed as a major fear of the old.
-The median income of elderly households was \$31,408 in 2010, compared to \$56,575 for households 55 to 64 and \$62,485 to those 45 to 54.
-In terms of elderly poverty - defined as individuals aged 65 and over with less than \$13,180 and couples with less than \$14,953 in 2010 - 3.5 million persons (9%) are defined as poor (Census Bureau, 2011).
+The median income of elderly households was 31,408 in 2010, compared to 56,575 for households 55 to 64 and 62,485 to those 45 to 54.
+In terms of elderly poverty - defined as individuals aged 65 and over with less than 13,180 and couples with less than 14,953 in 2010 - 3.5 million persons (9%) are defined as poor (Census Bureau, 2011).
 This is because, as a report recently issued by the Institute for Women's Research notes, Social Security lifts nearly half of elderly persons above the poverty line - 14 million in 2009.
 One-third of women ages 65-74 are raised above poverty by Social Security, one half of women 75 years and older (Hartmann, Hayes and Drago, 2011).

-Shares of Income from Specified Sources by Income Level, 2008 Married Couples and Unmarried Persons Age 65 and Older significant financial risk.
+That the standard of living for elderly households has improved over the past 50 years does not mean that the living standard of the old is excessive or that most older people are without significant financial risk.
 Especially as they age, develop health problems or lose a spouse, even those in the upper 20 percent of the elderly income distribution (more than \$55,890), can deplete their savings quickly and become vulnerable.
 Indeed, on average, Social Security income becomes significantly more important as a share of household income as individuals and couples get older (see figure 3).